-All of the material covered in lectures (including the lecture outlines and the recommended reading), practical classes, small group teaching sessions, clinical demonstrations, clinical skills sessions, formative assessments, and all other learning activities are potentially examinable
+C. Mid Module Examination: (10 %) written exam done during the course of each module.
+It is fixed in the timetable of each semester in which all aspects from each Module in the year may be assessed.
+All of the material covered in lectures (including the lecture outlines and the recommended reading), practical classes, TBL teaching sessions, clinical demonstrations, clinical skills sessions, formative assessments, and all other learning activities are potentially examinable.

-2- End Semester Examination: (80 %) this includes:
+2- End Semester Assessment: (80 %) this includes: